 The algorithm of actions is as follows:

-- It is necessary to set the head in such a position in which it looks clearly straight ahead, i.e. there is no tilt up, down, left or right.
-To do it, use the buttons for smooth movement of the head on the sides of the green field.
+- It is necessary to set the head in such a position in which it looks directly straight ahead, i.e. there is no tilt up, down, left or right.
+To do this, use the buttons for smooth movement of the head on the sides of the green field.
 Then press the “Next” button

 - Now the head has turned to the maximum possible right position.
 Similar to point “2”, find the settings at which the head will begin to move away from the maximum possible right position.
 In my case, this value was 2500 (see video).
 Press the button “Next” again